sayanel/data-forge-lab/README.md

 **Key Design Principles:**

 - **Dependency Inversion:**
-  The core domain doesn’t depend on infrastructure.
+  The core domain doesn't depend on infrastructure.
 Instead, it defines abstract interfaces (e.g., repository contracts).

 - **Abstraction:**
   Repositories are interfaces defined in the domain or adjacent layers, with implementations in `infrastructure`.